Pioneers. Women Artists of the Russian Avant-Garde

 The Russian Cubist

-Nadezhda Udaltsova’s links to Cubism date back to November 1912, when she travelled to Paris with her friend Lyubov Popova.
+Nadezhda Udaltsova’s links to Cubism date back to November 1912, when she travelled to Paris with her friend Liubov Popova.
 Together they attended classes taught by Jean Metzinger and Henri Le Fauconnier at the Académie de La Palette and from this point onwards the Cubist language became the basis for constructing her works.
 Even years later, when she joined the Supremus group and advocated non-objective art as the culmination of the path to new painting, her works continued to be more closely connected to Cubist art than to Suprematism strictly speaking.

 Liubov Popova